You can have trouble with your hearing at any age. You can get help to deal with hearing loss and stop it from getting worse.

 - have trouble understanding what people say

-- have trouble understanding people unless they are facing you
+- have trouble understanding people unless they are facing you, you often ask people to repeat themselves

 - have the TV up louder than other people